 Enter payments of \$600 or more made in the course of your trade or business to each physician or other supplier or provider of medical or health care services.
 Include payments made by medical and health care insurers under health, accident, and sickness insurance programs.
 If payment is made to a corporation, list the corporation as the recipient rather than the individual providing the services.
-You are not required to report payments to pharmacies for prescription drugs.
-See Rev. Ruls.
-69-595, 1969-2 C.B.
-242 and 70-608, 1970-2 C.B.
-286.
+Payments to persons providing health care services often include charges for injections, drugs, dentures, and similar items.
+In these cases the entire payment is subject to information reporting.
+You are not required to report payments to pharmacies for prescription